frankzappasmustache/CS140_JAVA/assignments/week3/self_check/chapter4.md

 ```
 > In this corrected version, the else statement is isolated from the
 > second nested if statement, so we can reliably trust when a number
-> does not pass the test of equality in the first if statement it it is
+> does not pass the test of equality in the first if statement, it is
 > not an even number, and execution is passed to the else statement,
 > which properly classifies it as "odd".
 ## Self-Check 9